-Techniques for Writing Expert Witness Reports
+Techniques for Writing Your Expert Witness Report

 As an expert witness, you’re retained to assist attorneys in understanding case facts, chronologies, and industry standards that impact case strategy.